Comparison of time profiles for the magnetic transport of cold atoms: Conclusion

 \section{Conclusion}

 Comparing different time profiles, we have identified an efficient trajectory for the centre of a quadrupole trap designed for the transport of cold sodium $^{23}$Na atoms.
 It relies on a smooth profile parametrized by the error function.
 Relying on classical simulations of individual trajectories of the atoms during the transport, we have been able to qualitatively investigate our experimental results: two main loss sources - finite depth of the trap and Majorarana spin flips - limit the efficiency of the magnetic transport for the shortest durations.
 Constant velocity trajectories tend to minimize the amount of Majorana spin flips while constant acceleration ones optimize the finite trap depth losses.
 Faster magnetic transport also tends to minimize Majorana losses while finite trap depth becomes a bigger limitation for all time profiles.
 The error function trajectory corresponds to a trade-off between these two types of losses with a sharp but finite acceleration at the beginning and the end of the transport and an almost constant velocity in between.
-Overall, we are able to transport on the order of $\sqrt{70\%}\approx 85~\%$ of the atoms over the first stage of the magnetic transport (nearly 30~cm) in about 600~ms with limited heating of the gas.
+Overall, we are able to transport on the order of $70\%$ of the atoms over a roundtrip along the first stage of the magnetic transport (nearly 30~cm) in about $2\times600$~ms with limited heating of the gas.
 We have also tested that the same results could be obtained along the beginning of the second stage of the magnetic transport.

-While this work doesn't answer the question of what is theoretically the optimal trajectory to transport cold atoms in a quadrupole trap over large distances, it gives good hints of the direction where to look for.
-We hope this will contribute to stimulate theoretical works relying on optimal control to determine the best transport trajectories in linear traps.
+While this work does not answer the question of what is theoretically the optimal trajectory to transport cold atoms in a quadrupole trap over large distances, it gives good hints of the direction where to look for.
+We hope this will contribute to stimulate theoretical works relying on optimal control to determine the best transport trajectories in linear traps (see~\cite{Sorensen2016,Guery-Odelin2019} and references therein).